-The Debate paper lays the foundation for your final research paper.
+The Literature Review lays the foundation for your final research paper.
 In order to present your research effectively, you must have a decent idea of what researchers before you have said.
 Most academic research takes the form of trying to prove a pointeither supporting a hypothesis through research, or analyzing other peoples research to support a thesis.
 Generally when academic writers try to prove a point, its because the question theyre writing about hasnt been settled yet, and chances are somebody out there disagrees with them.
 So a lot of your scholarly sources will, in fact, be part of a larger debate, even if that is not obvious from the way theyre written.

 Your final research paper will do the same thing.
 It will be a persuasive essay in which you use your research to prove a point.
 In other words, you will be jumping into the debate yourself.
 Not everyone will agree with yousome will be undecided, and others will actively disagree.
 You will be trying to persuade the undecided and maybe even those who disagree.
 Your answer to the question everyone is debating will be the thesis of your next paper.